-On Wednesday of this week, a fight broke out over trading cards in a Milwaukee, Target parking lot.
+A fight broke out over trading cards in a Milwaukee, Target parking lot.
 The police came.
 People were arrested.
-Target is no longer carrying trading cards.
+Target is no longer carries trading cards.

 As Washington Post writer David Bogage puts it in his article, “‘Collectibles versus commodities’: “As Target halts sales of trading cards, collectors reckon with fast-changing hobby:”